The New York Sun: Editorial perspective and reception, 2001–2008

 In the same article, Mark Malloch Brown, Kofi Annan's chief of staff at the United Nations, described The Sun as "a pimple on the backside of American journalism."
 According to Sherman, Brown "accepts that the paper's obsession with the UN translates into influence ... he admitted The Sun "does punch way above its circulation number, on occasion".
 He goes on to say, "Clearly amongst its minuscule circulation were a significant number of diplomats.
 And so it did at times act as some kind of rebel house paper inside the UN.
 It fed the gossip mills and what was said in the cafeterias."
 Brown's insult was in the context of The Sun's reporting of the UN's central role in the Saddam Hussein Oil-for-Food scandal.

 In May 2007, Adweek columnist Tom Messner called The Sun "the best paper in New York", noting that "The New York Sun is a conservative paper, but it gets the respect of the left.
 The Nation's April 30 issue contains an article on the Sun's rise by Scott Sherman that is as balanced an article as I have ever read in the magazine (not a gibe; you don't read The Nation for balance)."

-Catholic commentator Richard John Neuhaus, writing in First Things, described the Sun as a paper that had "made itself nearly indispensable for New Yorkers".
+Alex Jones of the Joan Shorenstein Center on the Press, Politics, and Public Policy said in 2008, "It was a newspaper especially savored by people who don't like The New York Times, and there are plenty of those in New York."
+The paper also scored more scoops than would be expected for its size and Stephen B. Shepard, dean of the CUNY Graduate School of Journalism at the City University of New York said in 2008 that its effective coverage of local news earned it a place in the New York media world.
+Accordingly, it was known as a good place for young, ambitious, scrappy reporters to start out.

-FeaturesThe New York Sun was particularly known for its arts coverage, for instance, breaking news of the death of Jim Gary days ahead of The New York Times, The Washington Post, and other publications throughout the world.
+Features, 2001–2008The Sun received critical praise for its sports section, writers for which included Steven Goldman, Thomas Hauser, Sean Lahman, Tim Marchman, and John Hollinger.
+Its crossword puzzle, edited by Peter Gordon, was called one of the two best in the United States.
+It also published the first regular wine column in a New York newspaper, "Along the Wine Trail", written by G. Selmer Fougner.

 In its first edition, the paper carried the solution to the last crossword puzzle of the earlier Sun published in 1950.